 Like most holidays, the historical basis of St Patrick’s Day has been lost.
 It’s so adorned with shamrocks and leprechauns that we forget its true meaning.
 For most, it’s just an excuse to attend a parade, wear green, and drink beer.
 A lot of beer!

-Cities across America canceled large-scale celebrations again this year as a precaution against COVID-19.
-But these cancellations in no way diminish the holiday.
-Today isn’t about parades or leprechauns; it isn’t even about beer!
+But today isn’t about any of these things.
 It’s about a courageous Christian who gave his life preaching the gospel to the Irish.

 From Chains to Churches